elubenovubc/Phototransistor-LCD-display/README.md

 Phototransistor Schematic.pdf is where you can find the electrical schematic diagram.
 I also have a pretty faithful tinkercad replica here for you to interact with: https://www.tinkercad.com/things/1MBm03FpqFD-phototransistor-schematic/editel?returnTo=https%3A%2F%2Fwww.tinkercad.com%2Fdashboard%2Fdesigns%2Fcircuits

-Will edit this when I get the schematics and other stuffs uploaded.
+PhotoTransistorP1 to P5 are some photos I took of the system.
+PhotoTransistorV1 and V2 are some videos I took.

 Thanks for checking this out!